 Evacuations Involving Individuals with Mobility Restrictions and/or Disabilities

-When the fire alarm sounds in a building, or an evacuation order is given by an authorized campus official, all individuals (including faculty, staff, students and visitors) who are capable of evacuating are to immediately leave the building by the nearest exit and move away from the building, or relocate to an unaffected building.
+When the fire alarm sounds in a building, or an evacuation order is given by an authorized campus official, all individuals (including faculty, staff, students, contractors, and visitors) who are capable of evacuating are to immediately leave the building by the nearest exit and move away from the building, or relocate to an unaffected building.
 Elevators are not to be used.
-If an evacuee encounters smoke and/or fire, they should pull the nearest fire alarm pull station and call University Police, (X2222 or 911 from a campus phone; (845) 257-2222 from a cell phone).
-Individuals are encouraged to account for friends, roommates, and colleagues and report individuals who were unable to evacuate to UPD.
+If an evacuee encounters smoke and/or fire, they should pull the nearest fire alarm pull station and call University Police, (X2222 or 911 from a campus phone; (845) 257-2222 from a cell phone) from a safe location.
+Individuals are encouraged to account for friends, roommates, and colleagues and report individuals who were unable to evacuate to University Police or Emergency Management.
 No one is required to render aid to others, but those who feel comfortable are encouraged to do so safely.

 Individuals with mobility restrictions and/or disabilities which prevent them from evacuating a building should follow the Evacuation Policy for Individuals with Mobility Restrictions and/or Disabilities